 At March 31, 2021, we had approximately \$1.2 billion in assets under management.
 Our wealth management operations with HVIA and our trust and administration services provided through the Bank's trust services department present special risks not borne by institutions that focus exclusively on other traditional retail and commercial banking products.
 For example, the investment advisory industry is subject to fluctuations in the stock market that may have a significant adverse effect on transaction fees, client activity and client investment portfolio gains and losses.
 Also, additional or modified regulations may adversely affect our wealth management and trust services operations.
-In addition, our wealth management and trust service operations are dependent on a small number of established financial advisors and other service providers, whose departure could result in the loss of a significant number of client accounts.
+In addition, our wealth management and trust service providers, whose departure could result in the loss of a significant number of client accounts.
 A significant decline in fees and commissions or trading losses suffered in the investment portfolio could adversely affect our income and potentially require the contribution of additional capital to support our operations.